prachi01645/gemini-care-assistant/README.md

 4. Gemini AI analyzes the activity pattern
 5. The system prints an alert if needed

+##### This pipeline converts raw IoT activity signals into contextual insights and alerts using AI-powered interpretation while  ensuring role-based access for caregivers, supervisors, and family members.

 ##  Tech Stack

 - Python